Horley Town FC

 Tuesday 22nd September 2015

 Horley Town 3-0 Sutton Common Rovers

-HORLEY TOWN were founded in 1895, known back then as Horley FC.
-In 1975 they changed their name to the present monicker.
+HORLEY TOWN FC was founded in 1895, known back then as Horley FC.
+In 1975 they changed their name to the present moniker.
 Initially playing in the local Surrey Leagues they were members of the Combined Counties League from 1984-96 when it was just a single tier league.
-They finished a best ever 5th in 1995 but finished bottom of the pile the following season, and were relegated back to the Surrey Intermediate League.
-They rejoined the Combined Counties League in 2003 have been an ever present in the Premier Division apart from one season in 2006-07 where they spent a season in Division 1 due to ground grading issues.
-They have had a best ever finish of 5th on 2 occasions, in 2006 and 2008.
+They finished a best-ever 5th in 1995 but finished bottom of the pile the following season, and were relegated back to the Surrey Intermediate League.
+They rejoined the Combined Counties League in 2003 have been an ever-present in the Premier Division apart from one season in 2006-07 where they spent a season in Division 1 due to ground grading issues.
+They have had a best-ever finish of 5th on 2 occasions, in 2006 and 2008.

 Their best progress in the FA Cup had been the 1st Qualifying Round which they have reached on 3 occasions.
 The most recent was in 2013 when they got past Sevenoaks Town and Holmesdale before losing to Whyteleafe.
 The following season saw them reach the 3rd Round of the FA Vase where they lost 3-1 to Greenwich Borough.
 A few local cups have been won, most recently the Surrey Junior Cup in 2009, while their most famous former player was Nicky Forster who starred for the club as a youngster before going on to have an excellent career in the Football League.